2008 Jeep Wrangler Firing Order

 A wrong firing order can lead to a misfire, loss of power, poor fuel economy, and even engine damage.
 It is essential to correct this as soon as possible to avoid any serious damage to your vehicle.

-Also Read: Jeep Engine Serial Number Lookup
+Also Read: Zj Jeep Forum

 Q. How Do I Know if My Firing Order Is Correct?